wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 Camera (for streaming and making videos)
    * whatever

-Record play
+Game Capture device to record gameplay for streaming and making videos
-    * <a target="_blank" href="https://www.amazon.com/Elgato-Game-Capture-HD60-PlayStation/dp/B01DRWCOGA/">$149</a> Elgato Game Capture HD60 S - Stream and Record in 1080p60, for PlayStation 5, Xbox Series X|S, Xbox One & PS4
+   * <a target="_blank" href="https://www.amazon.com/Elgato-Game-Capture-HD60-PlayStation/dp/B01DRWCOGA/">$149</a> Elgato Game Capture HD60 S - Stream and Record in 1080p60, for PlayStation 5, Xbox Series X\|S, Xbox One & PS4
+   <br /><br />

 ## Games